turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 ## Destructuring Arrays:
 #### Example:
-return to your group and work on this example.
+Return to your group and work on this example.

 ```js
 let bigArr = ["number", 4,5,6]